alejoalvarez/java/Java Core/Threads.md

 # Threads

+Threads allows a program to operate more efficiently by doing multiple things at the same time.

+Threads can be used to perform complicated tasks in the background without interrupting the main program.

+## What is a Java Thread?

 A thread is just a single lightweight and smallest part of a process.
 It is the smallest unit of a process that can run concurrently with the other parts (other threads) of the same process.

 There can be multiple processes in an Application.
 Each process can have a single thread or multiple threads.
 Multithreading is the process of concurrent execution of multiple threads.